JetBrains/Qodana/topics/golang.md

 ### Qodana Cloud

+<link-summary>Before running %product%, you should generate a project token using %cloud%.</link-summary>

 <include from="lib_qd.topic" element-id="before-start-qodana-cloud" use-filter="empty,generic"/>

 ### Prepare your software

+<link-summary>Before running %product%, you should prepare the software environment.</link-summary>

 <include from="lib_qd.topic" element-id="before-start-prepare-software" use-filter="empty,generic"/>

 ## Run Qodana

+<link-summary>Learn how to run %product% on your Go project.</link-summary>

 <include from="lib_qd.topic" element-id="run-qodana" use-filter="empty,generic,golang,non-ruby,native"/>

 ## Explore analysis reports

+<link-summary>After analyzing your project, you can explore analysis reports.</link-summary>

 <include from="lib_qd.topic" element-id="explore-analysis-results" use-filter="empty,golang"/>

 ## Extend Qodana configuration

+<link-summary>Using various features and approaches provided by %product%, you can extend its basic configuration.</link-summary>

 ### Adjusting the scope of analysis

+<link-summary>Learn how to adjust the scope of analysis for your project.</link-summary>

 <include from="lib_qd.topic" element-id="adjust-scope-of-analysis"/>

 ### Enabling the baseline feature

+<link-summary>Learn how to enable the baseline feature for your Go project.</link-summary>

 <include from="lib_qd.topic" element-id="enabling-baseline" use-filter="empty,generic,golang"/>

 ### Enabling the quality gate

+<link-summary>Learn how to enable quality gates for your Go project.</link-summary>

 <include from="lib_qd.topic" element-id="enabling-quality-gate"/>

 ### Analyzing pull requests

+<link-summary>Learn how to configure %product% for analyzing pull requests to your Go project.</link-summary>

 <include from="lib_qd.topic" element-id="analyzing-pull-requests" use-filter="empty,generic,native"/>

 ## Supported technologies and features
 {id="golang-feature-matrix"}

+<link-summary>The list of technologies and features supported by the %go% linter.</link-summary>

 %qd% provides inspections for the following technologies.